Democratic Party (Italy): 2019 leadership election

 After the leadership election, supporters of Martina divided in two camps: the liberal and centrist wing close to Renzi (including Lorenzo Guerini and Luca Lotti) formed Reformist Base, while social-democrats (including Martina, Tommaso Nannicini and Debora Serracchiani), as well as some leading centrists (Delrio and Richetti) formed Side by Side.
 Additionally, hard-core Renziani, led by Giachetti, formed Always Forward.
 Others, led by Ettore Rosato, formed Back to the Future.

+2023 leadership election

+After the election which saw the victory of Elly Schlein, the party's internal composition was as follows: